 Metropolitan Arts Council Gallery, 16 Augusta Street, Greenville.
-Jan.
-13 - Feb.
-21 - "Zodiac," featuring works by Garland Mattox.
-A reception will be held on Jan.
-24, from 6:30-8:30pm.
+Through Feb.
+21 "Zodiac," featuring works by Garland Mattox.

 In the work for Zodiac, I am exploring a fantasy landscape of the universe.
 The four large panels tell the story of each Zodiac sign as they travel through the heavens.
 The individual symbols use the moon as a point of reference for finding ourselves, and our signs, in the stars.
 Ongoing - Featuring works by Greenville area artists.
 Hours: Mon.-Fri., 9am-5pm.
 Contact: 864/467-3132, or at (www.greenvillearts.com).